gabits17/Mindustry-Add-ons-SE-Project/SE202526/Milestone3/UserStory2/US2 Sequence Diagrams.md

 and not entities themselves.
 For the sake of simplicity, this abstraction was used to make representation in the sequence diagram more readable.
 For each of these local leaking tiles, they are only considered if within a ``MIN_RADIUS`` of the player.
 If so, a dashed circle is drawn around the tile in the color ``LEAK_COLOR``.
 It's worth noting that the ``dashCircle()`` method is an abstraction of the code's use of a utility class that handles drawing to the display (so it's neither an entity, control, nor boundary).
+It's also worth noting that the ``Tile`` entities aren't underlined because it represents the role of a leaking tile, and not a particular instance of it.